-Theo Peck-Suzuki is a journalist from Appalachian Ohio.
+Theo Peck-Suzuki is a journalist from Appalachian Ohio now working in Connecticut.

 Money from the Inflation Reduction Act aims to bolster forest farming in southeast Ohio